csaez/quicklauncher/README.md

 python setup.py test
 ```

-> Testing requires `mock`, it should be automatically installed by running the previous snippet in case it's not alreade available on your system.
+> Testing requires `mock`, it should be automatically installed by running the previous snippet in case it's not already available on your system.

 ## Contributing